Health-RI/health-ri-metadata/README.md

 ### [Quality certificate](https://www.w3.org/TR/vocab-dqv/#dqv:QualityCertificate)

-An annotation that associates a resource (especially a dataset or a distribution) to another resource (for example, a document) that certifies the resource's quality according to a set of quality assessment rules.
+An annotation that associates a resource (especially a dataset or a distribution) to another resource (for example, a document) that certifies the resource's quality according to a set of quality assessment rules. <br><br>
+`Usage note`: This class is instantiated by the property "quality annotation" (`dqv:hasQualityAnnotation`) in other classes.
+Use this class to provide a link between the resource or dataset and an associated quality annotation.

 #### Mandatory Properties